soonmyeong2/socketTetris/README.md

 The Tetris source code is here https://github.com/troglobit/tetris.

-This code is an online turn-tetris based on Linux socket communication.
+This code is an online collaboratin-tetris based on Linux socket communication.